-This is the best sweet potato casserole and the perfect addition to your Thanksgiving dinner!
-Its topped with caramelized pecans that add the perfect crunch taking it to the next level!
+The best sweet potato casserole and the perfect addition to your Thanksgiving dinner!
+Topped with caramelized pecans that add the perfect crunch taking it to the next level!

 I’ll be honest, I’ve never been a huge fan of sweet potatoes.
 It was always that side dish at Thanksgiving dinner that I felt obligated to take a little bit of, but only ate about one bite, or never took any at all.
 That is, until I found this sweet potato casserole recipe.